Asalouyeh Airport

-Asalouyeh Airport (IATA: YEH, ICAO: OIBI) is located near Asalouyeh, Bushehr Province, Iran.
+Asaluyeh Airport (IATA: YEH, ICAO: OIBI) is located near Asaluyeh, Bushehr province, Iran.
 Owned by IRIAF, it was open to civil aviation at the time when economic activity around the PSEEZ necessitated establishment of an air link for the region.
 The airport was operational until the new Persian Gulf Airport (IATA: PGU, ICAO: OIBP) opened to traffic in July 2006, replacing Asalouyeh Airport.